bricio-imbiki/w2_html-my_recipe/ex2-instructions/README.md

 - `<ul>`
 - `<li>`

 The goal is to reproduce this:
 <img src="ex2.png" width="50%" height="" style="margin-x: auto">

+⚠️ make sure you are in the right branch with `git checkout ingredients`

 #### 1. Heading
 Add a `<h2></h2>` heading to create the title for the list.